Mull-Tokens: Modality-Agnostic Latent Thinking: Approach

 After warm-up, we transition to a relaxed training stage where the latent tokens are no longer explicitly supervised on the next reasoning step.
 Let $s' = (q_{1:M}, z_{1:K}, y_{1:L})$ denote the sequence where $z_{1:K}$ is inserted after the question, but the intermediate CoT steps are no longer present.

 We now optimize only the answer likelihood and drop all losses on $z_{1:K}$.

-This relaxation is critical: the model is not forced to mimic the potentially suboptimal supervised CoT scaffolding from Stage~1.
-Instead, $z_{1:K}$ becomes an internal scratchpad whose semantics are determined solely by how much they help minimize $\mathcal{L}_{\text{stage2}}$ on the final answer.
+This relaxation is critical: the model is not forced to mimic the potentially suboptimal supervised CoT scaffolding from Stage-1.
+Instead, $z_{1:K}$ becomes an internal scratchpad with semantics determined solely by their utility towards minimizing $\mathcal{L}_{\text{stage2}}$ on the final answer.
+Note that while $K$ matches the reasoning trace length in Stage-1 (one \mulltt{} per CoT token), at Stage-2 we fix $K$ to a small constant (\eg, $20$), effectively compressing the full reasoning trajectory into a compact latent representation.
+This compression may also mitigate the reasoning drift observed with verbose text CoT~\cite{luo2025thinkingdriftsevidentialgrounding}, since the model cannot linger on potentially misleading intermediate verbalizations.

 A key design choice is the form of recurrence used for multimodal latents.
 Let $z^{\text{cont}}_t \in \mathbb{R}^d$ denote continuous recurrent latents as in \cite{hao2024training,yang2025mirage}.
 These approaches explicitly iterate over $t$: $z^{\text{cont}}_{t+1} = f_\theta(z^{\text{cont}}_t, x)$. requiring sequential updates both at training and inference time, and leading to: (i) \emph{inefficiency}, since they break standard parallel token processing in transformers; and (ii) \emph{instability}, since errors accumulate over long chains, as empirically noted in~\cite{hao2024training,yang2025mirage}.